harshguptaclj/netflix-gpt/README.md

 # Netflix With GPT - A Netflix clone with GPT powered Search engine

-To view the application, click here → 🔥 To be deployed soon🔥
+To view the application, click here → 🔥[Netflix With GPT](https://netflixwithgpt.netlify.app/ "Netflix With GPT")🔥

 ## 💻 Functional:
 - Modules (Pages)